 - Guests: If a reservation includes the use of the "Guest 1 $5.00", the pass holder is required to email Jennifer Snow at firstname.lastname@example.org to notify her of the name of the guest and a contact phone number to arrange the $5.00 credit card guest payment.
 This email must be sent at the time of making the reservation.
 If an email is not sent notifying the Park District of a guest, the reservation will be deleted from the system.

 Platform Tennis Committee

-For more information on platform tennis, please contact the Athletic Manager at email@example.com or 708-366-6660 x104.
+For more information or to apply to be on the platform tennis committee, please contact Toni Giovenco, Athletic Manager at email@example.com or 708-366-6660 x104.

 The Game of Platform Tennis